Michael Olise: Youth

+Senior

+On 29 August 2024, Olise was called up to the senior France national team for the first time by manager Didier Deschamps, for their matches against Italy and Belgium in the UEFA Nations League.
+He made his debut on 6 September against Italy at the Parc des Princes, starting the game and playing 58 minutes in a 3–1 loss.

+On 23 March 2025, he scored his first senior goal for France in a 2–0 win over Croatia in the second leg of the Nations League quarter-finals, also recording an assist to help his side overturn a two-goal aggregate deficit and advance to the next stage of the competition.
+During the Nations League Finals on 8 June, he netted in a 2–0 victory against Germany in the third place play-off.

 Style of play

-Olise is a left-footed attacking midfielder who can play as a number 10, or either side of this position as a left or right-sided attacking midfielder.
-He is noted for his ability to quickly play passes that carve open defences.
-His first touch is good and has a good awareness of what is happening around him.
-Olise has a good range of passing which he can use often to play in behind the opposition defence or switch the angle of attack.
+Olise possesses a range of passing skills, which he can often use to play behind the opposition's defense or switch the angle of attack.
 He likes to operate 50 to 30 yards out from goal in the right half-space, where he can use various options to continue the attack.

 On the ball, Olise is an agile and mobile player.
 He is capable of turning quickly with good acceleration and change of pace, even when he is dribbling in very tight spaces or running with the ball.
+In an interview with Bayern Munich's magazine 51, Olise spoke of his idolisation for Neymar as a child, stating that he "liked his tricky style of play.
+You learn things from lots of players, though - that way you become complete."

 Personal life

 Olise's younger brother Richard is also a footballer and joined Chelsea as an Under-9, representing England at youth level.